M2Team/NanaBox/ReadMe.md

   - NanaBox needs elevated privilege via UAC.
   - The automatic switch between Enhanced Session Mode and Basic Session Mode won't be implemented.
+  - You shouldn't put your virtual machine configuration file at the root of the drive, or you will meet the access denied error.
 - The virtual machine creation UI and settings UI is not implemented.
 - You may meet the UI frozen when lost the focus from the Settings menu in the NanaBox main window (the popup windows created by XAML Islands) unless switch